We earn a commission for products purchased through some links in this article.

-Whether it’s to give us the strength and energy we need for the day ahead, or to recuperate from the day before.
-Getting a good night’s sleep can improve our physical health, lower our stress levels and improve our memory.
+Whether it’s to give us the strength and energy we need for the day ahead, or to recuperate from the day before (or both, as it should be) – getting a good night’s sleep can improve our physical health, lower our stress levels and improve our memory.

 Dr. Tracey Wade, a professor at the Flinders University School of Psychology, told Broadly, “”If people have to rely on medications to produce sleep – particularly [meds] like benzodiazepines, which are addictive – it’s putting the person at risk of addiction.”